-- Distinguished Visiting Research Fellow Program at SUNY Plattsburgh: US$3,500 plus international travel.
-This program is open to Canadian scholars who will take up residence at the Center for the Study of Canada at SUNY Plattsburgh for a period of two to six weeks.
-While in residence, the incumbent will teach a one credit course, deliver lectures on any topic related to the research featured in their Fulbright Canada Address, and work with colleagues at SUNY Plattsburgh.
+The Distinguished Visiting Research Fellow Program at SUNY Plattsburgh is open to Canadian scholars who will take up residence at the Center for the Study of Canada at SUNY Plattsburgh for a period of two to six weeks.
+While in residence, the incumbent will teach a one-credit course, deliver lectures on any topic related to the research featured in their Fulbright Canada Address, and work with colleagues at SUNY Plattsburgh.

-- Scholar-in-Residence Program: US$2,700/month plus international travel.
-The Worldwide Fulbright Scholar-in-Residence Program brings visiting scholars and professionals from abroad to lecture at U.S. colleges and universities for one semester or one academic year.
-Preference is given to institutions that infrequently or never have hosted Visiting Scholars and serve student populations underrepresented in international exchange programs, and/or to colleges and universities that are Minority Serving Institutions.
+The Scholar-in-Residence Program brings visiting scholars and professionals from abroad to lecture at U.S. colleges and universities for one semester or one academic year.

 - Be a Canadian citizen (Permanent residence is not sufficient).

 - Hold a Ph.D. or equivalent professional/terminal degree as appropriate.